cal-poly-csc530-2214/program-analysis-using-constraints-nstapp2/README.md

 # Program Analysis as Constraint Solving?

 Despite the name of this repo this is Justin Privitera's work.
+Forgive the code quality :P

 Oh gosh, it's monday already.
 What did I do?
 I made a program that will take a CFG and convert to 2nd order constraints.
 I was hoping to go further but it seems time has escaped me.